Showing posts with label education. Show all posts

 Hello!!
 It has been like ages since I last put up something to continue this series on "Evolving as a digital teacher: Tools of the trade".
 So much has happened in that time and space and I don't even know where to begin.

-Well, let me try to pick up and start with Part 8 so here it goes.
-I have joined the Center for Learning & Teaching, Divine Word University as the Director and this will be my second year in this office.
+Let me try to pick up and start with Part 8.
+I joined the Center for Learning & Teaching, Divine Word University as the Director and this (2022) will be my second year in this office.
 Last year was an exciting year and so is this year 2022 as we embark on new learning experiences and try to share as much as we can to build our community of practice at DWU.

 One of the things we have embarked on this year as a Centre is to create short informational videos as part of our Academic Policy Awareness drive or campaign.
 I purchased personal individual licenses for two additional software I am adding to my arsenal; Wondershare Filmora and Doodly.